-The Amity Teen Center mission is to (1) provide a community anchor for teens where they may socialize and participate in recreational and educational activities in a safe environment, (2) offer after school programs to stimulate creativity, enhance self esteem, and develop social and educational skills, and (3) present multicultural programs to foster appreciation of our increasingly diverse community.
+The Amity Teen Center mission is to (1) provide a creative outlet for teens through music and art, (2) offer after school programs to stimulate creativity, enhance self esteem, and develop social and educational skills, and (3) present multicultural programs to foster appreciation of our increasingly diverse community, (4) develop awareness of community among teens through involvement in community service projects, (5) develop leadership skills, and (6) provide a safe location for social and recreational activities.

 The Amity Teen Center, Inc. (ATC) a 501(c)(3) organization was founded in 1987 due to the growing awareness that teens are an extremely at-risk population.
 In the Amity school district, comprised of the towns Bethany Woodbridge and Orange, the concerns were heightened due to: (1) budget cuts in after school programs, (2) a teen population from three very different communities: suburban Woodbridge, country Bethany, and urban Orange, and (3) a lack of a place where teens would want to go to be with their friends, and where parents and caretakers would know their children were safe.
 Too many parties had little or no supervision, and religious and community programs for teens did not fill the void.